 Discharge is typically calculated as the product of velocity and cross-sectional area.
 Surface water velocity is the direction and speed with which the water is moving, measured in feet per second (ft/s) or meters per second (m/s).
-The cross-sectional area of an open channel is the area (ft2 or m2) of a slice in the water column made perpendicular to the flow direction.
+The cross-sectional area of an open channel is the area (ft or m) of a slice in the water column made perpendicular to the flow direction.

-Determination of discharge (usually symbolized as Q) thus requires two measurements: the velocity of moving water (V, e.g., in m/s) and the cross-sectional area of the water in the channel (A, e.g, in m2).
-The product of these two measurements gives discharge in volume per unit time.
-The equation and an example calculation are shown below:
+Determination of discharge (usually symbolized as Q) thus requires two measurements: the velocity of moving water (V, e.g., in m/s) and the cross-sectional area of the water in the channel (A, e.g, in m).
+The product of these two measurements gives discharge in volume per unit time:

-$$Q = V^A$$ 1.25 m/s x 36 m2 = 45 m3/s
+$Q = V^A$ 1.25 m/s x 36 m = 45 m/s

-The velocity of moving water varies both across a stream channel and from the surface to the bottom of the stream because of friction and irregularities in cross-section and alignment.
-Friction caused by the rough channel surfaces slows the water near the bottom and sides of a channel so that the fastest water is usually near the center of the channel and near the water surface.
+It is important to recognize that the velocity of moving water varies both across a stream channel and from the surface to the bottom of the stream because of friction and irregularities in cross-section and alignment.
+Friction caused by the rough channel surfaces slows the water near the bottom and sides of a channel so that the fastest water is usually near the center of the channel and near the surface.
 On a river bend, the water on the outside of the bend moves faster than the water on the inside of the bend, as it has to cover more distance in the same time.
-Figure 1 shows a generalized schematic of the pattern of water velocity in a cross-section of a stream.
+The figure below shows a generalized schematic of the pattern of water velocity in a cross-section of a stream.

-Figure 1.
-Water velocities in a typical stream cross-section.
-Source: L. L. Sanders.
+Water velocities in a typical stream cross-section Source: L. L. Sanders.
 A Manual of Field Hydrogeology.
 Prentice Hall, Upper Saddle River, NJ, 1998.
 ISBN 0-13-227927-4.